AfterShip/challenge/README.md

 Please send the github URL and built file to our email.

-For Android, please complie and attached the APK file to the email.
+For Android, please compile and attached the APK file to the email.

 Readme
 ------